These 10 Bookstores In Italy Will Make You Fall In Love With Books

 Address: Via del Pellegrino, 78, 00186 Roma, Italy

 This bookshop has a rich collection of books catering to the traditions, folklore and mythology of Sicily.
 It also has some of the best books on art.
 So if you are interested in the subject or are studying it, then you can get hold of some pretty good resources here.
 The Libreria Del Corso has something for everyone and this is what makes the place so interesting.
 Do drop by here and maybe you will find rare books as well as excellent works of fiction here.

 Address: Corso Vittorio Emanuele, 332, 90134 Palermo, Italy

 Arion Esposizioni, Rome

-This bookstore is part of the Palazzo delle Esposizioni museum and has been acknowledged as one of the top 20 most beautiful bookshops in the world.
+This bookstore is part of the Palazzo Delle Esposizioni museum and has been acknowledged as one of the top 20 most beautiful bookshops in the world.
 This alone should be reason enough to visit the place at least once on your next trip to Italy.
 It offers books that are dedicated to arts, architecture and design.
 Apart from books, you can also get DVDs, magazines, catalogues and CDs.
 There is something for the kids as well.
 Now that is what you call a complete offering.
 What more could you want?

-The bookshop has a clean, modern and stylish ambiance that accentuates the different sections of the shop.
+The bookshop has a clean, modern and stylish ambience that accentuates the different sections of the shop.
 The window displays are managed perfectly to attract customers without revealing everything about the place.
 This is what gets customers to check out the place at least once.

 Address: Bookshop Arion Esposizioni via Milano 15/17, Rome